 - Identify Behavior for Reinforcement Stimulant abstinence as measured by point-of-care UDTs for amphetamine, methamphetamine, and cocaine. - Frequency of Monitoring and Reinforcement Twice-weekly on non-consecutive days, such as Mon/Thurs or Tues/Fri for the first 12 weeks and once weekly in weeks 13-24. - CM Intervention 12-weeks of CM starting at \$10 for each stimulant-abstinent sample, escalating by \$1.50 for each week of consecutive abstinence (assessed twice-weekly).
-This will be followed by a 12-week stabilizing period in which UDTs will be collected once per week and stimulant-free samples will be rewarded with either a \$10 or \$15 gift card, with a final possible gift card worth \$21 in week 24.
+This is followed by a 12-week stabilizing period in which UDTs are collected once per week and stimulant-free samples are rewarded with either a \$10 or \$15 gift card, with a final possible gift card worth \$21 in week 24.